 We talked about the balance of remediation and accommodation in middle school here.
 Middle School is usually when our kids with dyslexia begin to take off with reading.
 There are different degrees of dyslexia: mild, moderate, and profound and this will affect how quickly your child gains fluency.
 If reading is still a struggle, your priority will be to keep remediating.
 If reading is good, you will likely keep remediating spelling which develops later than reading.

-Resources for the Older Struggling Reader
+Language Arts Curriculum for the Older Struggling Reader

 Reading Horizons Elevate: An onlineOG-based reading program for older struggling readers.
 Not babyish at all but covers everything from phonemic awareness to morphology.
 It is hands down our favorite program for the older struggling reader.
 Read my complete review of Reading Horizons Elevate here.